MrRogersNeighborhub/john-cooke832/README.md

-- Hello, My name is John
+- Hello, my name is John
 - 👀 I’m looking for a role where I feel challenged.
 - 🌱 I’m currently learning Python!!
 - 💞️ I’m looking to collaborate on anything that can have a positive social impact on my community or the world at large!